zhujiedong/ReadLICOR6800/README.md

 #> NULL
 ```

+But be sure to supply the right `startRow` to read the data.
+It is the
+header of the measuring data, start with ‘obs’(the first column)

 ### Read all files from a folder

 It is similar with `read_li6800`, but usually we may need to specify the